video-dev/hls.js/docs/API.md

 (default: `Infinity`)

 The maximum duration of buffered media to keep once it has been played, in seconds.
 Any video buffered past this duration will be evicted. `Infinity` means no restriction on back buffer length; `0` keeps the minimum amount.
 The minimum amount is equal to the target duration of a segment to ensure that current playback is not interrupted.

+### `frontBufferFlushThreshold`

+(default: `Infinity`)

+The maximum duration of buffered media, in seconds, from the play position to keep before evicting non-contiguous forward ranges.
+A value of `Infinity` means no active eviction will take place; This value will always be at least the `maxBufferLength`.

 ### `maxBufferSize`